MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/config-activities-toolbox.md

 ### Install a custom activity assembly

 The activity assembly files must first be installed so that you can use custom or third-party Windows Workflow Foundation (WF) activities in workflows.
 You must have administrative permissions on the computer running the Service Manager Authoring Tool and the computer running Service Manager.
-Like the default activities, custom activities must be available on the computer running Service Manager as well as on the computer running the Authoring Tool.
+Like the default activities, custom activities must be available on the computer running Service Manager and on the computer running the Authoring Tool.

 1. On the computer running the Authoring Tool, browse to the Authoring Tool Workflow Activity Library folder; for example, D:Program Files (x86)Microsoft System CenterService Manager \<version\> AuthoringWorkflow Activity Library.
 Paste the custom activity assembly into this folder.